-Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee and are mandatory for future periods only and as such have not been applied to these consolidated financial statements.
-The Company has no plans for early adoption of the following pronouncements and has not yet completed the process of assessing the impact that these standards will have on its consolidated financial statements.
+Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee and are mandatory for future periods only and as such have not been applied to these condensed interim consolidated financial statements.
+The Company has no plans for early adoption of the following pronouncement.

-a) IFRS 9: Financial Instruments ("IFRS 9") is part of the IASB's wider project to replace IAS 39: Financial Instruments: Recognition and Measurement.
-IFRS 9 retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets: amortized cost and fair value.
-The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-The standard is effective for annual periods beginning on or after January 1, 2015.
-The Company has not yet made an assessment of the impact of the amendments.
+a) IFRS 9, Financial Instruments ("IFRS 9") was issued by the IASB on November 12, 2009 and will replace IAS 39: Financial Instruments: Recognition and Measurement ("IAS 39").
+IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
+The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
+The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018 (tentative).
+The Company is currently evaluating the impact of IFRS 9 on its financial statements, if any.